PolyhedralDev/TerraDocs/_sources/api/intro/loading.rst.txt

     com.dfsek.terra.api.addon.bootstrap.BootstrapBaseAddon
     com.dfsek.terra.api.Platform

 This page serves as an explanation of the addon loading process in Terra.
+None of the information on this page is strictly necessary for developing a Terra addon, so feel free to skim.
+However, knowing how the addon loading process works can be helpful.

 The Terra addon loading process can be divided into 2 main steps:

 1. Bootstrap Addon Loading
 ==========================